-Rangers’ relievers: Quit complaining and get someone out
+No whining in baseball?
+Just listen to the Rangers’ relievers

 Of the team’s seven active relievers, four have ERAs over 4.00.
 Kela, who since returning from his shame-shame session in the minors, has a 2.64 ERA and is on the 10-day disabled list with a sore right shoulder.

-On Wednesday, I asked Banister if he knows who his relievers are going to be, save for the ninth inning, every game.
+Wednesday, I asked Banister if he knows who his relievers are going to be, save for the ninth inning, every game.

 “As we sit today?” he asked.
 “Do we know exactly what we are going to get?
 I don’t know if you ever do.
-Once I know who is available (for that game) ... right now, we try to match guys up as opposed to saying, ‘You’ve got the sixth.
+Once I know who is available (for that game) … right now, we try to match guys up as opposed to saying, ‘You’ve got the sixth.
 You’ve got the seventh.
 You’ve got the eighth.
 You’ve got the ninth.’

-That obviously makes it easier because that means you have experienced guys in right-left combos.
+“That obviously makes it easier because that means you have experienced guys in right-left combos.
 They’ve got something for different hitters in the lineup and consistently deliver and execute their pitches.

 “If you look at our bullpen right now, Alex Claudio is a guy we trust a lot.
 Jose LeClerc is really climbing that ladder.
 Jason Grilli is an experienced guy who we feel we can run out in any situation.
 Matt Bush I still have confidence in; Matt Bush … the game, when you get to this level, experience is huge.
 Stuff is one thing, but the experience of how and why, you have to go through that.
 Jeremy Jeffress is another guy.

 “I have confidence in the players we have out there.
 That’s saying a lot in that we have not consistently been doing it.
-But as far as where they lineup ... has been a challenge, yes.”
+But as far as where they line up … has been a challenge, yes.”

 All of this is a legit problem for the pitcher, who is a creature of habit and desires comfort.